springone-tour-2021/lab-workshop-3/workshop/content/exercises/D-01-content.md

 ### Review GitHub Actions definitions

 Key to automate:
-test and ensure app builds (mvn clean package) and container builds (could do spring-boot:build-image, but will do it with a more specialized tool in the next exercise)
+test and ensure app builds (mvn clean verify) and container builds (could do spring-boot:build-image, but will do it with a more specialized tool in the next exercise)

 Dilema: